 What I see today is an opportunity to practice patience in the face of rejection.
 Rejection is truly nothing personal.
 I reject people almost every day.
-I get asked “Jerry, can I post on your website?”
-“No”, “Jerry, can you make a video for me?”
-“No”, “Jerry, can I talk to you?”
+I get asked, “Jerry, can I post on your website?”
+“No,” “Jerry, can you make a video for me?”
+“No,” “Jerry, can I talk to you?”
 “No”.
-“Jerry, will you replied to my email?”
+“Jerry, will you reply to my email?”
 “No”.

 Today I recognize that is just divine guidance in the right direction, that often I don’t know exactly what I need until I’m in the right position.
 I see today that in my business my persistence is one of my best qualities.
 If I had stopped with all the rejections in my business I would have been out of business and yet here I am.

-I remember getting rejected just a few months ago on 17% business loan and I was a little bit hurt about it.
-Then a few months later I got a 5% business loan, and then 11% business loan so averaging those two together is about 8% business loan for the same amount of money for two years longer on the terms than the one I got rejected for.
+I remember getting rejected just a few months ago on 17% business loan and I was a little bit hurt by it.
+Then a few months later I got a 5% business loan, and then an 11% business loan so averaging those two together is about 8% business loan for the same amount of money for two years longer on the terms than the one I got rejected for.
 Today I’m very grateful I got rejected for those inferior loan offers because I was available to finally go down the street to the bank that I literally drive by every single day and get really good loans from them.
-In fact today it’s nice that I see my odds for loan rejections are so high that the thing to do is to get to work making some money and quit fooling around borrowing money.
+In fact, today it’s nice to see that my odds for loan rejections are so high that the thing to do is to get to work making some money and quit fooling around borrowing money.

 Rejection is a very helpful tool for us.
 It shows us the right direction to go and it tests our faith.

-In dating was absolutely relentless and certain that I will find a beautiful woman who loves me until death do us part and wants to have a family that I love being with and I will not stop until I do that and I did that it.
+Dating was absolutely relentless and certain that I would find a beautiful woman who loves me until death do us part and wants to have a family that I love being with and I will not stop until I do that and I did that.

-With my business I said I will do my business, I will turn it from a side hustle to full time, to something I can do all the time sustainably, I will do that, I don’t care how many people say no, I will do that.
-Today I now reject more people then I get rejected and what I try and do this: I try and reject with kindness.
+With my business I say I will do my business, I will turn it from a side hustle to full time, to something I can do all the time sustainably, I will do that, I don’t care how many people say no, I will do that.
+Today I now reject more people than I get rejected and what I try and do this: I try and reject with kindness.
 I try and reject with a “No, thank you” or “I love you, no”.
-This often will turn rejection into something good.
+This will often turn rejection into something good.
 I see that saying yes when I should’ve said no is worse then say no in the first place.
-The best outcome is to say no with kindness: “No, thank you”, “I respect you offer, however I’m not available for it”.
+The best outcome is to say no with kindness: “No, thank you”, “I respect your offer, however I’m not available for it”.

 I think you are probably getting ready to reject this story so I will wrap it up.